 For this specific list of customers we’ve produced, a simple Cookbook tag would be very helpful and sensible.
 Of course, a customer can have multiple Customer Tags.

-Once Tagged, you can quickly add those customers to a Campaign:
+Once tagged, you can quickly add those customers as recipients of a campaign: